gnois/luaty/README.md

 ```
 luaty -f main main.lt
 ```
-main.lua and its dependencies goes into main.lt/*.lua, so that output file can never overwrite input.
+The output main.lua and its dependencies goes into main.lt/*.lua, so that output file can never overwrite input.

 For all the commands above, type checker can be enabled by adding ```-t``` switch.